PowerShellYoungTeam/PSMouseJiggler/README.md

 - **Custom Movement Patterns**: Choose from various predefined movement patterns for the mouse.
 - **Scheduled Jiggling**: Set up automatic jiggling at specified times using scheduled tasks.
 - **Configuration Management**: Load and save user preferences for a personalized experience.
+- **PowerShell Module**: Properly structured as a PowerShell module for easy installation and management.
 - **Testing Framework**: Includes unit tests to ensure core functionalities work as expected.

 ## Getting Started